-I rarely meal prep my breakfasts, whether on a round of Whole30 or not.
-But, when I do prepare breakfasts for the week, I do it in the form of a breakfast hash.
+This is the easiest Whole30 egg free breakfast hash!
+I rarely meal prep my breakfasts, whether on a round of Whole30 or just eating Paleo.
+But, when I do prepare breakfasts for the week, I do it in the form of this breakfast hash.
+In 30 minutes you’ll have breakfast meal prepped, or a family friendly Whole30 and Paleo meal!
 Back in the day, I used to make this Mediterranean sausage hash loaded with feta cheese.
 I now skip that ingredient unless I’m making this for a brunch for guests or friends.

 One of the main reasons I don’t prepare my breakfasts is because that’s the meal I enjoy eating fresh the most each day.
 I’m not a fan of reheated eggs in any form so it’s just easier to make breakfast the meal I make fresh.
 Unless, like I mentioned, I make a breakfast hash.
 Not only is egg not an actual ingredient in the meal that will go to the fridge, but it’s a nice change of pace when I need a few days of egg free breakfasts.